 In this article, I share 10 tips for newly weds to survive their first year of marriage.
 Marriage is one of the major milestones in a person’s life, and understandably many people are nervous about how they will survive marriage because it is a completely new experience for them.
 Having been married for over 10 years, I hope that this Marriage Survival Guide should provide some useful tips in’sha’Allah.

-Before I share the tips, I would like to remind you that most single people have only ever had to worry about themselves, and the biggest change when getting married is that you are not the only person that matters – you have to consider another person’s feelings and needs.
+Before I share the tips, I would like to remind you that most single people have only ever had to worry about themselves, and the biggest challenge when getting married is that you are not the only person that matters – you have to consider another person’s feelings and needs.
 This is the biggest sacrifice in a marriage.

 The more compatible that you are with your husband/wife, the easier marriage will be because you will be on a similar wavelength and marriage will be more like living with your best friend rather than “your spouse”.